agentmedia/Phine/README.md

 phine
 =====

-Phine offers a php framework including a database object relation mapper (orm) and tons of other utilities.
+Phine is a php framework including a database object relation mapper (orm) and tons of other utilities.